 One of the keys to achieving your goal is knowing your average pace and sticking to it.
 It is very easy to get caught up in the hype at the start of the race, and you may end up running too fast.

-You can make use of our Half Marathon Pace Calculator to get a downloadable chart of the even splits for a sub-90 minute half marathon – just enter 1:25:00 rather than 1:30:00 as the time in order to give yourself a little bit of headroom come race day.
+You can make use of our Half Marathon Pace Calculator to get a downloadable chart of the even splits for a sub-90-minute half marathon – enter 1:25:00 rather than 1:30:00 as the time to give yourself a little bit of headroom race day.

-We recommend you try running some interval reps, speed work, or a fartlek at your target pace.
-For instance, a session of 6 x 2k at the target pace with a 90-second recovery will help you get more accustomed to the required pace to run a sub 90 minute half marathon.
+We recommend running interval reps, speed work, or a fartlek at your target pace.
+For instance, a session of 6 x 2k at the target pace with a 90-second recovery will help you get more accustomed to the required pace to run a sub-90-minute half-marathon.

-In addition, using interval training and speed work quicker than your target race pace will assist you.
-Building into your plan some intervals at 10km and 5km pace will help you feel more comfortable at the target half marathon pace.
+In addition, using interval training and speed work at a pace faster than your target race pace will also help you.
+Building in some intervals at 10km and 5km paces will help you feel more comfortable at the target half-marathon pace.

-A good initial session is to run miler repeats, beginning with four repetitions of a mile with a 2-minute recovery between each one.
-You can try longer intervals such as 2k at the same pace with a 2-minute recovery as you get stronger.
+A good initial session is to run mile repeats, beginning with four repetitions of a mile with a 2-minute recovery between each one.
+You can try longer intervals, such as 2k at the same pace with a 2-minute recovery, as you get stronger.

 Then, the next stage would be to run intervals at a target 5k pace of 3 minutes 55 seconds/km (6 minutes 32 seconds/mile).
 You should aim to run 10-12 of 600m with a 90-second recovery.

-Then, you can increase the distance of the interval to 800m and then 1000m as your fitness improves.
+Then you can increase the interval distance to 800m, then 1000m, as your fitness improves.
 Aim to run a maximum of 8 repetitions of 800m and 5 of 1000m with the same recovery.

-Since you’ll be working hard and getting your heart rate up, make sure with each interval session, you incorporate a good warm up and cool down.
+Since you’ll be working hard and getting your heart rate up, make sure to incorporate a good warm-up and cool-down with each interval session.

-A tempo run is an example of a high-quality workout for runners and is an essential part of the weekly training plan.
-The Kenyans consider it one of their critical sessions!
+A tempo run, or threshold run, is a high-quality workout for runners and an essential part of the weekly training plan.

 The increase in lactate threshold from regular tempo runs is significant for people preparing for half-marathons.
 The pace you can sustain for long distances will be faster before the build-up of lactic acid sets in.